-The RCN library and heritage collections are the largest of their kind in the world.
+The RCN library and archive collections are the largest of their kind in the world.

-The Library and Archive Service has a unique collection of books and archive materials on British nurses and nursing.
+A unique collection of material on British nurses and nursing.

 Our collections date from the 1870s to the present day.
 They capture the evolution and development of nursing through the 20th-21st Centuries.